Learn Matplotlib for Data Science (Course III)July 9, 2020 2020-08-04 10:46

 bbox_inches: To alter the size of the bounding box (whitespace) around the output image.
 In most cases, if no bounding box is desired, using

-Now we know how to save a plot in Matplotlib.
+Now we know about saving plots in Matplotlib.

 In the next chapter, we will learn how to work with images in Matplotlib.
 Head over to the next and final chapter of the Matplotlib Full Course.